 9 Ways to Encourage Healthy Snacking in Children

-Have realistic expectations of the portion your child can finish at one sitting.
+Have realistic expectations of the portion your child can finish at one sitting so as not to spoil his appetite for meals.
 As a general rule of thumb:

 Have planned timings for snacks

 1/4-1/3 of an adult portion (which is about ½ of the serving specified in the list of snack foods above), offered 2 to 3 times a day.

 Older children may be able to finish the servings specified at one sitting, offered 1 to 3 times a day.

 Limit snacks which are high sugar, salt or fat

 - Offer toddlers snacks 2 to 3 hours after a main meal.
 Older children do well with 3 to 4 hour gaps between meals and snacks.
 Avoid offering snacks directly after a meal or as a replacement for main meals to avoid the habit of grazing.

 “If your child starts to ask for snacks shortly after main meals are not eaten or asks for snacks instead of completing the main meal, try to offer the meal again if it’s still available.
 Otherwise, let your child know firmly that he/she will have to wait until the next planned snack timing before having the snack,” says Jasly Koo.

 Offering the snack of his/her choice on request reinforces the bad habit of choosing snacks over main meals.
 Parents should not worry that their child will not be eating enough and should stay firm about not giving snacks over main meals, especially if they will be offering a nutritious snack at the scheduled snack timing.